skylermbang/tech-interview-questions/nest.js.md

 NestJS manages it automatically using a built-in IoC (Inversion of Control) container.
 It will creat the Myservice instance and inject in to myController

+DI is a design pattern often used in OOP to make class relationships more flexible and testable.